 Scurvy is a nasty disease.
 It starts with fatigue and small red spots around with hair follicles which are called pinpoint hemorrhages.
 As the connective tissue in the body continues to break down, larger hemorrhages begin to appear, bone pain and diarrhea.
 Scurvy is fatal if not treated.
 This disease is generally associated with poverty but is rare in the United States.
 Poor vitamin C status is more common in populations of smokers, alcoholics and those with extremely poor diets.

 There are studies currently going on to see if there is a correlation between intake of vitamin C and the prevention of some cancers and heart disease, however, there have been no definitive results.

-Carolyn Devin is a Health and Wellness Coach practicing in Glastonbury, CT, USA.
+Carolyn Devin is a Health and Wellness Coach.
 She helps individuals who are looking to lose weight, gain energy or just to feel better by teaching about nutrition and lifestyle changes.